zaahidali/zaahidali.github.io/README.md

 A portfolio website that can be used to show your projects and other information.

-> “When you do things from your soul, you feel a river moving in you, a joy.”
+> “Let the beauty of what you love be what you do.”
 >> ~Rumi

 > https://zahidali.me